-Note: Global average yearly investments from 2023-2032 in USD2015).
-Electricity subcomponents are not exhaustive, hydro, geothermal, biomass and others are not shown, as these are shown to be of smaller magnitude (Chapter 3).
+Note: Global average yearly investments from 2023-2032 (in USD2015).
+Electricity subcomponents are not exhaustive.
+Hydro, geothermal, biomass and others are not shown, as these are shown to be of smaller magnitude (Chapter 3).
 Difference between non-biomass renewables and solar/wind represents hydro and in some scenarios geothermal, tidal, and ocean.
 Scenarios are grouped into common AR6 categories (vertical axis, C1-C3).
 The numbers represent medians across all scenarios within one category, and rounded brackets indicate inter-quartile ranges, while the numbers in squared brackets indicate number of scenarios.
-C6, C7, and C8 not shown in Table 15.2.
-Reference C5 category for T&D is 364bn (294bn to 445bn) [111] used for calculation of incremental needs in Figure 4.
+C6, C7, and C8 are not shown in Table 15.2.
+Reference C5 category for Transmission and Distribution (T&D) is 364bn (294bn to 445bn) [111] used for calculation of incremental needs in Figure 15.4.
+Data source: AR6 Scenarios Database.